wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 1. In response to "Please enter the passphrase to protect your new key":

-   PROTIP: Save you <strong>Passphrase</strong> in a secure place (such as Vault), then copy it to paste in the prompt.
-This is to ensure that you really can retrieve it every time you use the key.
+   PROTIP: Save you <strong>Passphrase</strong> in a secure place (such as in <a target="_blank" href="https://wilsonmar.github.io/hashicorp-vault/">Hashicorp Vault</a>), <strong>then</strong> copy it to paste in the prompt.
+This tactic is to ensure that you really can retrieve it when you use the key in a future command.

 1. Re-enter the key.